microsoft/api-guidelines/Guidelines.md

 Authorization: Bearer {UserPrincipalBearerToken}
 ```

-As with update, the service MUST return `204 No Content` for a successful delete, or an error body and status code to indicate failure.
+As with update, the service MUST return `204 No Content` for a successful delete, or an error body and the status code to indicate failure.

 #### 15.7.4.
 Enumerating subscriptions
 To get a list of active subscriptions, clients issue a GET request against the subscriptions resource using a User + Application or Application-Only bearer token: